stevector/d8trainingtheme/midcamp2016agenda.md

-# Pantheon MidCamp training agenda 2016
+# Example theme for Pantheon MidCamp training 2016

 The purpose of this training is to introduce developers to the ways in which Pantheon's tools interact with Drupal development best practices.
 By the end of the day attendees should feel comfortable with basic Drupal site development tasks like adding modules and editing custom theme files.
 Additionally, attendees will know where to start with Pantheon's development power tools like [Quicksilver Platform Hooks] and [Terminus], our command line tool.